 An avid recitalist with a passion for art song and theater, Martínez has been showcased at the American Songbook with Michael Feinstein, Lyric Chamber Music Society and Music Talks Series in New York, the Savannah Voice Festival, Bay View Music Festival in Michigan, and internationally with the Franz Schubert Society in Austria and L’Art du Chant Francais across southern France.
 Her concert appearances include Mahler’s Symphony No.4, Mozart’s Requiem in D minor, and a “Voci di Domani” concert presented by Renata Scotto and recorded by Euroclassics in Rome, Italy.
 She can also be seen in a crossover project collaborating with Grammy Award-winning violinist Joshua Bell, on the Christmas special Joshua Bell and Friends online through Medici TV and WQXR and on the Live from Lincoln Center Joshua Bell: Seasons of Cuba PBS broadcast.

-Martínez is a proud artistic resident of Turnaround Arts, a philanthropic organization led by the President’s Committee on the Arts and the Humanities for the advancement of arts education, through which she traveled to Cuba as part of the artistic delegation sent by Barack Obama to expand cultural collaboration and bonds of friendship.
+Martínez is a proud artistic resident of Turn Around Arts, a philanthropic organization led by the President’s Committee on the Arts and the Humanities, which includes such varied artists as Yo-Yo-Ma, Sarah Jessica Parker, and Josh Groban to name a few, for the advancement of arts education throughout the nation.
+As such, in 2016, she traveled to Cuba as part of the artistic delegation sent by Barack Obama to expand cultural collaboration and bonds of friendship between the two countries.